Void Linux is a distro suitable for advanced users who want to configure their OS as they see fit.

 - xbps-src for building packages distributed by third parties as source archives

 Void Linux is arguably the most BSD-like of all Linux distributions.
-One feature that characterizes the BSDs is the presence of a ports tree, that allows a wide variety of software to be built from source.
-A port is simply a folder containing the makefile and source code necessary to build the package.
+One feature that characterizes the BSDs is a ports tree that allows a wide variety of software built from the source.

 Another thing common to the BSDs is dual package management, in that binaries and sources are both available and fully supported.

-And yes, Void Linux is not for newcomers to Linux, because it doesn’t hold your hand.
+And yes, Void Linux is not for newcomers to Linux because it doesn’t hold your hand.
 But it is highly customizable and minimalist.
 Some would probably say too minimalistic.

 It is unique in being a truly UNIX-like distro from bottom to top with runit and the XBPS package manager.
 Void Linux is a fantastic option for those who love the KISS (Keep It Simple, Stupid) philosophy.